 The Clerk to the Governors is Mrs Jane Harrison.
 She can be contacted through the school office.
-Mrs Anna Phelps and Mr Christopher Blackburn are our Co-Chairs of Governors and can also be contacted through the school office.
+Mr Christopher Blackburn is our Chair of Governors and can also be contacted through the school office.

 Minutes of Governors' meetings can be found at the bottom of this page.